NASA-AMMOS/Landform/README.md

 Landform was originally developed at the Jet Propulsion Laboratory, California Institute of Technology for use in ground data processing for planetary surface missions under a contract with the National Aeronautics and Space Administration.

-Individual contributors include Marsette Vona, Bob Crocco, Alexander Menzies, Charles Goddard, Thomas Schibler, Gailin Pease, Nicholas Charchut, Nicholas Anastas,  Keavon Chambers, and Benjamin Nuernberger.
+Individual contributors include Marsette Vona, Bob Crocco, Alexander Menzies, Charles Goddard, Thomas Schibler, Gailin Pease, Nicholas Charchut, Nicholas Anastas, Keavon Chambers, Benjamin Nuernberger, and Andrew Zhang.

 ## License